Use PowerPoint Visuals, Not Bullets – What the World Eats

 Though some presentation are more agreeable to photographs than others, one can certainly put some creativity into figuring out how to visually represent dry academic subjects.
 I can see from your post that the extra time spent may be worth it.

-Good point, Oleg.
+Great point, Oleg.

 The slides and bullets may convey the facts, but the visuals in this case convey the story of these people much more dramatically.